 Investor Arie Goren of Seeking Alpha recommended this major oil company.
 With Chevron, you get exposure to energy operations, including refining, gasoline and all aspects of the industry.

 Currently, with energy prices in a slump, a new investor can buy shares in Chevron on sale.
-With a yield of 2.71 percent, you also get a nice cash flow.
-Chevron does not have a P/E ratio, as it took a large accounting write-down due to the crash in oil prices.
-As a result, these noncash charges resulted in a book loss last year.
+With a dividend yield of 3.62 percent, you also get a nice cash flow.
+Its P/E ratio is 38.71.

 3. Microsoft (MSFT)

 Microsoft is an important technology company with a history of growing dividends, giving the investor a path to higher payouts.
 As a leading player in an important industry, Microsoft is a solid stock for the first-time investor.
 Investment advisor Bachar Samawi of Seeking Alpha recommended this company.
 The P/E ratio for Microsoft is 29.08.

 Related: 10 Top Stocks of 2017

 PepsiCo is a household name that dates back more than 50 years, and its stable of brands include well-known names such as Frito-Lay, Doritos, Quaker and Pepsi.
 Seeking Alpha recommended Pepsi as a long-term holding.
 The company offers a 2.81 percent dividend and has a P/E ratio of 22.92.

 “Dividend aristocrats” are companies that have been increasing annual dividends every year for at least the past 25 years.
 One of these companies is 3M, which makes tape, library systems, elastic bandages, Post-it notes and Scotch-Brite cleaning supplies.